arpitbbhayani/revine-docs/text.md

 The font used to render the text is the default one and cannot be changed at the moment.
 Like the text font, the size of the text is also a constant and cannot be changed.

-To understand how to declare and draw a shape please refer to [this](/docs/shapes) document.
+To understand how to declare and draw a shape please refer, to [this](/docs/shapes) document.

 ## Example